 - Salary sacrifice contributions are when you choose to have some of your before-tax income paid into your super account by your employer.

 - Personal deductible contributions (PDCs), are voluntary contributions you can make using after-tax dollars (such as when you transfer funds from your bank account into your super), then claim a tax deduction for these payments.
 These can be made by both self-employed people and employees.
 Concessional contributions will usually be taxed at 15% (or 30% if your total income exceeds $250,000).
 However, when compared to most personal income tax rates, making concessional contributions will typically result in an overall tax saving.

 2. Non-concessional contributions

 Non-concessional contributions refer to money you put into your super fund using after-tax dollars and don’t claim a tax deduction on.
-Some people choose to make non-concessional contributions when they’ve reached their yearly concessional contribution cap.

 Super contribution caps

 If you’re making contributions to your super, keep in mind that there are limits on the amount you can contribute each year.
 There are separate caps for concessional and non-concessional contributions.